 The graduate recruitment process for Atkins is not unusual for an employer of its size.
 It involves several stages:

-- submitting an application form (which aims to discover your reasons for applying to Atkins and the role, your interests and your experience)
+- fill out an online application form (which aims to find out more about you, your reasons for applying to Atkins and the role, your interests and your experience)

 You really need to spend time on your Atkins application form

 ‘We often see very generic answers where candidates don’t take the time needed to apply properly,’ they tell us.
 ‘We think people underestimate the importance of the application form.
 We receive around 14,000 applications each year to the UK graduate programme and the application form is integral to demonstrating your understanding of the company and the role, and to telling us more about your skills and achievements.’